TedTschopp/tedt.org/_posts/Swiss-Folklore/2023-01-02-On-the-City-of-Saint-George.md

 [^5]: I have added this tale here as the places referenced are all with a day or two's walk from the location of these tales.
 This is a Southern German Folk Tale instead of a Northern Swiss folk tale.

 [^6]: There are two mountains named Schönberg in this region.
 One is 70 miles east of Hohentwiel and the other is 90 miles South East along the Lake Constance.

+[^7]: Most historical accounts of St. George tell of stories of what he did in the 4 and 5th centuries.
+Many places take his name later as those communities convert from paganism to Christianity and align themselves with.

+[^8]: Note that this tale does not specifically call out the warrior's God being a Christian God.
+Later it says the warrior's god was a 'Battle God'